Scholarly Work · Citations & Lectures

 Beyond Fear: U.S. Female Converts to Islam

-Guest lecture for Dr. Michael Stoltzfus / Department of Religion · Georgia Gwinnett College · April 13, 2016
+Invited guest lecture and research presentation for Dr. Michael Stoltzfus, Department of Religion · Georgia Gwinnett College · April 13, 2016

 2016